ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 <summary>Team Member Steps</summary>

-### Usage/Version Ping (Product)
+### GitLab Product Data - SaaS and Self-Managed

+- [ ] Review the [Product Data Training](https://docs.google.com/presentation/d/1ySP9sndhF9BdRhaZhMK6kGbc8txO_UkAu48HmoxLtfI/edit#slide=id.g29a70c6c35_0_68) deck and make sure to click through the links
+- [ ] Watch [Overview of Growth Data at GitLab](https://www.youtube.com/watch?v=eNLkj3Ho2bk&feature=youtu.be) from Eli at the Growth Fastboot.
+(You'll need to be logged into GitLab Unfiltered.)

+#### Service Ping Deep Dive

-Service Data aka Usage Ping is generated from individual installations of GitLab hosted by our customers.
+Service Ping is generated from individual installations of GitLab hosted by our customers.
 These are also called Self-Managed instances, as opposed to our GitLab.com SaaS instance.

 <details>